Deepan-Karmakar/p5.js-tutorial/Libraries.md

   // Create an object to hold some data.
   // We will need to update this data below, not overwrite/reassign it.
   // It is crucial for the preload() to keep the original pointer/reference.
-  // Tip: declaring variables with const assures they won't be reassigned by mistake! const ret = {};
+  // Tip: declaring variables with const assures they won't be reassigned! const ret = {};

   // Some async function you are working with.